 Wine Estate Chateau Tour and Tasting

 During your drive through this beautiful region, a guided visit is made to the cellars of a famous wine estate château, such as Giscours, Kirwan, Cantenac Brown, Lascombes, Rausan Gassies, or Prieuré Lichine, among others.
 Learn about the estate's winemaking techniques, then proceed for a tasting of two wines from the estate.
-Following your visit, re-board your coach and continue on to Bordeaux City (1-hour drive).
+Following your visit, enjoy a 3 course lunch in a French café where the cuisine is only made with fresh and seasonal local products.
+After lunch, re-board your coach and continue on to Bordeaux City (1-hour drive).

 Upon arrival in Bordeaux City, take a short, panoramic tour of this UNESCO World Heritage Site.
 This distinction recognizes the beauty and unity of style of Bordeaux's architectural heritage, which has developed harmoniously over the centuries and remained remarkably well-preserved.
 Discover some of the city's major highlights, including the WWII German submarine base and approximately 29.6-acre (about 12-hectare) L'Esplanade des Quinconces.
 One of Europe's largest squares, it features a column commemorating the French Revolution.
 Other sights include the Place de la Bourse, Riverfront, Cailhau Gate and Opera House, also known as the 'Grand Theatre', one of the most beautiful theatres in Europe.